Anse Mamin

-Anse Mamin (Mamin Bay) is bay on the coast with a small black sand beach in Soufrière District, Saint Lucia.
+Anse Mamin (Mamin Bay) is a bay on the coast with a small black sand beach in Soufrière District, Saint Lucia.

 It is located near Anse Chastanet and the two beaches are linked by a rocky path below the cliffs.

 Anse Mamin offers 12 km of wooded trails.

+History

+Anse Mamin is beautiful today, but has a tragic past.
+It was a sugar cane plantation in the 18th century, which was decimated by a flood in 1845, abandoned, and only ruins remained at the turn of the millennium.

+When Saint Lucia was a British colony, the authorities built local roads, called byeways, in the early 20th century, to connect Anse Mamin to Soufriere Highway.
+At the time, Anse Mamin was "the first maroon village" in the colony.

+In 1991, Anse Manin was included in Saint Lucia's environmental profile, for its coral reef, and risks from both fishing and recreational over-use.